thiagofigcosta/GetterAndSetter/README.md

 HOW TO USE
 -------------------------------------------------------
 Open the program
-Type var name and type when asked
+Type var type and name when asked(e.g. String out)

 ====
 PTBR